cdrobich/SoS_funding/index.md

 ## Support Our Science

-This is the repository for the data and code used by [Support Our Science](www.supportourscience.ca), a movement to increase graduate student and postdoctoral funding in Canada.
+This is the repository for the data used by [Support Our Science](www.supportourscience.ca), a movement to increase graduate student and postdoctoral funding in Canada.

 -----------------------------